 I nodded.
 I still didn’t know what happened, but I concealed the pain.
-On my first hike with Danny, I didn’t want to come off as weak.
+On this hike with Danny, I didn’t want to come off as weak.
 He only wanted to know I was safe, and I was.
 Besides, he had a tendency to fret over things he couldn’t control.

-“Rest here for a minute,” Danny said, setting the rucksack down beside me.
+“Rest here for a minute.”
+Danny set the rucksack down beside me.
 “I’m going to get a look at the trail.”
 Danny moved back toward the trees, maybe looking for a marker or signs of a trailhead.

-Jo panted heavily, her mouth dripping, while I petted the white spot on the top of her head.
+Jo panted heavily, her mouth dripping, letting me pet the white spot on the top of her head.
 It was called a Bentley Mark – a distinctive feature bred into Australian dogs.

 The sun sank low on the horizon.
 The wind picked up.
 It sent a chill down my skin as sweat evaporated from my neck.

 “We should head back,” Danny said, reappearing on the cliff.
-“This seems like a lost cause.”
+“This is a lost cause.”

 “Why?
 You’re not ready to give up, are you?”